 THE COOPER FAMILY

-Nan Ino Herbert Cooper, 10th Baroness Lucas and 6th Lady Dingwall, set up WW1's first 'country house hospital' when she opened her family home, Wrest Park, to wounded soldiers.
+Nan Ino Herbert Cooper, 9th Baroness Lucas and 5th Lady Dingwall, set up WW1's first 'country house hospital' when she opened her family home, Wrest Park, to wounded soldiers.
 In 1918 she hired Sir Edwin Lutyens to make alterations to Bell House.

 Born in 1880 in Blandford, Dorset, Nan Herbert was a ‘resourceful and fiercely independent’ woman.
 Nan was said to be an ‘ardent theosophist’, interested in mystical and occult religions.
 Once she gave away a house in the New Forest that she had inherited to the ‘Purple Lotus Mother’ of the ‘Universal Brotherhood’ for a theosophist school.
-She lived for a while in the early 1900s in Cuba where she was director of the Cuba Raja Yoga School, part of a chain of theosophist schools.
+She lived for a while in the early 1900s in Cuba where she helped set up and was later director of the Cuba Raja Yoga School, part of a chain of theosophist schools.

 After the war Nan had part of the interior and the stables remodelled by.
-In 1918 Sir Edwin Lutyens submitted plans for the ‘elongation of the existing study towards the south and on the upper floor the construction of two bathrooms and a wardrobe room over an existing flat [roof]’.
+On 4 May 1918 Sir Edwin Lutyens visited Bell House ‘concerning alterations with Lady Lucas’, and later submitted plans for the ‘elongation of the existing study towards the south and on the upper floor the construction of two bathrooms and a wardrobe room over an existing flat [roof]’.
 The application also included a proposal for the removal of the existing conservatory situated at the south end of the drawing room.
 The Estate approved the alterations but declined to allow the removal of the conservatory which they considered to be in good condition and attractive to future tenants.
 In March 1919 Lutyens applied to enlarge the entrance hall and provide another bathroom on the upper floor.
 Again the Estate approved the plans.
 In October Lutyens asked for ‘conversion of the principal portion of the stable block into quarters for married servants’.
 The plan entailed the formation of two small flats, one on the ground floor and the other on the upper floor with an estimated cost of £1,400.
 The Estate were happy because ‘there would still be a garage in the unaltered part of the building’.
 However, two rainwater pipes from the stable roof discharge into the yard of No. 2 Bell Cottages so the Governors approved the plans subject to the water from the stable roof discharging onto Bell House property instead.
 Lastly, in 1920 Lutyens submitted plans for alterations to the butler’s pantry, enlarging the servants’ hall and forming a new larder at a cost of £374.
 Lady Lucas also asked for deferred permission to add two new bathrooms and a housemaids’ pantry at a cost of £384.
 The Governors gave consent.